agsb/jelly/documents/minimal/ReviewMinimal.md

     6. Only one active action: read, write, forward, backward

-    7. Math table for: decode, increase, decrease, copy, ( not, shift left, shift rigth )
+    7. Math table for: decode, increase, decrease, copy, zero(?)

-    8. Need define a REQ/ACK handshake for Jelly and External IO

-    9. How sense ACK, when toggle REQ, trace external protocol
+    8. Need define a REQ/ACK handshake for Jelly and External IO, how sense ACK, when toggle REQ, trace external protocol

 ## Finite State Machines